 On 16 August 2012, Regulation (EU) No 648/2012 on over-the-counter ("OTC") derivatives, central counterparties and trade repositories entered into force ("EMIR").
+While a number of the compliance requirements introduced by EMIR already apply, ESMA is still in the process of finalising some of the implementing rules mandated by EMIR.
 EMIR introduced a number of requirements, including clearing obligations for certain classes of OTC derivatives, exchange of initial and variation margin and various reporting and disclosure obligations.
-Some of the elements of EMIR may lead to changes which may negatively impact the Group's profit margins, require it to adjust its business practices or increase its costs (including compliance costs).
-EMIR will be implemented in the Kingdom of Norway on 1 July 2017, but the timing for implementing the various EMIR-specific technical standards and delegated regulations promulgated by the European Commission is currently unknown.
+Although some of the particular effects brought about by EMIR are not yet fully foreseeable, many of its elements have led and may lead to changes which may negatively impact the Issuer Group's profit margins, require it to adjust its business practices or increase its costs (including compliance costs).
+EMIR was implemented in the Kingdom of Norway on 1 July 2017, but the timing for implementing the various EMIR-specific technical standards and delegated regulations promulgated by the European Commission is currently unknown.

 The new Markets in Financial Notes legislation (which comprises Regulation (EU) No 600/2014 ("MiFIR") and Directive 2014/65/EU ("MiFID II")), introduces a trading obligation for those OTC derivatives which are subject to mandatory clearing and which are sufficiently standardised.
 Additionally, it includes other requirements such as enhancing the investor protection's regime and governance and reporting obligations.
 It also extends transparency requirements to OTC operations in non-equity Notes.
 MiFID II was initially intended to enter into effect on 3 January 2017.
-In order to ensure legal certainty and avoid potential market disruption, the European Commission has proposed delaying the effective date of MiFID II by 12 months until 3 January 2018.
-The timing for implementing MiFIR and MiFID II in Norway is not yet certain, but is expected to occur sometime in 2018.
-A proposal for Norwegian implementation was published on 20 January 2017 and is currently with the Norwegian Ministry of Finance for consideration.
+In order to ensure legal certainty and avoid potential market disruption, the European Commission delayed the effective date of MiFID II by 12 months until 3 January 2018.
+On 4 December 2017, the Norwegian FSA passed two new regulations which had the effect of implementing MiFID II and MiFIR into Norwegian law from 1 January 2018.
+The regulations that were been passed are transitional in the sense that they will be replaced by statutory law sometime in the future.